littlezuicat/HSV-DehazeNet-master/README.md

 This repository contains the official implementation of the paper **"HSV-DehazeNet: Hue Consistency Calibration and Haze Density Supervision for Image Dehazing"**.

 **Abstract:**
 Single image dehazing is a key low-level vision task for enhancing visibility.
 However, RGB-based methods often suffer from color distortion and residual haze due to strong inter-channel coupling.
-From the HSV perspective, we observe that the hue-channel distribution changes only slightly before and after dehazing.
-Accordingly, we propose **HSV-DehazeNet**, a dual-branch network that:
+From the HSV perspective, we observe that the hue-channel distribution remains relatively stable before and after dehazing.
+Based on this insight, we propose **HSV-DehazeNet**, a novel dehazing framework that effectively integrates HSV color space priors into a deep learning architecture.
+Our approach features:

-1. Incorporates a **Hue Consistency Calibration Module (HCCM)** to correct subtle hue shifts and preserve color fidelity.
+1.  **Hue Consistency Calibration Module (HCCM):** A module designed to correct subtle hue shifts and preserve color fidelity by leveraging pixel-wise attention.
-2. Imposes **Haze Density Supervision (HDS)** based on the saturation-value discrepancy ($S-V \propto \text{density}$) to explicitly guide the network in learning haze distribution.
+2.  **Haze Density Supervision (HDS):** A mechanism that imposes explicit supervision on the haze distribution.
+It is grounded in the physical prior that haze density is proportional to the absolute difference between saturation and value ($D \propto |S - V|$).

 Experiments demonstrate that our method achieves state-of-the-art performance on real-world datasets (O-HAZE, I-HAZE) and exhibits superior generalization on unpaired benchmarks.